Venezuela music project helps low-income kids even before birth

 It used to only admit children aged at least 5.
 But under its latest "New Members" projects, hundreds of smaller infants can receive voice lessons, musical initiation with paper-made instruments, and free concerts, at its base in Caracas.

-And some System musicians are fanning out to hospitals, like the one where Bello was born, playing classical themes to mothers in labor to inspire new music-lovers even before birth.
+And some System musicians are fanning out to hospitals, like the one where Bello was born, playing classical themes to mothers in labour to inspire new music-lovers even before birth.

 "WHY WAIT?"